- What are electromagnetic fields?

 - The CTBTO monitors compliance with the treaty through seismic measurements, radioactivity measurements and special microphones in the oceans and the atmosphere.

-- As an international network, the CTBTO is designed to detect secret nuclear weapons tests worldwide.
-Several dozens of networking monitoring stations worldwide can capture minute traces of radioactivity in the air.
+- The international network of the CTBTO is designed to detect secret nuclear weapons tests worldwide.
+Several dozens of linked monitoring stations worldwide can capture minute traces of radioactivity in the air.

 - The BfS participates in the verification by monitoring radioactivity and operates one of the stations for highly sensitive radioactivity measurements on Mt Schauinsland near Freiburg.